King William IV of the United Kingdom

 William and Dorothea’s children married into the British aristocracy and their many descendants include these notable people:

 In 1811, William had an invalid father and saw that only three people stood between him and the throne: his brother George, George’s teenage daughter Charlotte, and his childless brother Frederick.
 William had always boasted that his healthier habits would cause him to outlive his elder brothers.
-The possibility of ascending the throne and mounting debts made it necessary for William to choose a wife.
+Because of the possibility of ascending the throne and his mounting debts William decided to marry.

-In 1815, Dorothea made her last appearance on the stage and retired to France in a terrible financial situation having settled the debts of the husband of her elder daughter by a previous relationship.
+In 1815, Dorothea made her last appearance on the stage.
+She retired to France in a terrible financial situation having settled the debts of the husband of her elder daughter by a previous relationship.
 Dorothea died in poverty on July 5, 1816, at the age of 54 and was buried in Cimetière de Saint-Cloud in Saint-Cloud, France.

 On November 6, 1817, a great tragedy struck the British Royal Family.
 Twenty-one-year-old Princess Charlotte of Wales died after delivering a stillborn son.
-Charlotte was mourned by the British people in a manner similar to the mourning of Diana, Princess of Wales.
-Charlotte’s pregnancy and delivery were grossly mismanaged and the doctor in charge later committed suicide.
-At the time of her death, Charlotte, who was second in line to the throne, was the only legitimate grandchild of King George III, despite the fact that eleven of his fifteen children were still living.
-Her death left no legitimate heir in the second generation and prompted the aging sons of King George III to begin a frantic search for brides to provide for the succession.
-William, along with his unmarried brothers Edward, Duke of Kent and Adolphus, Duke of Cambridge, all married.
+Charlotte was mourned by the British people like the mourning of Diana, Princess of Wales.
+Charlotte’s pregnancy and delivery were grossly mismanaged and the doctor in charge later died by suicide.
+At the time of her death, Charlotte, who was second in line to the throne, was the only legitimate grandchild of King George III, even though eleven of his fifteen children were still living.
+Charlotte’s death left no legitimate heir in the second generation and prompted the aging sons of King George III to begin a frantic search for brides to provide for the succession.
+William, and his unmarried brothers Edward, Duke of Kent and Adolphus, Duke of Cambridge, all married.

-Soon after the death of Princess Charlotte of Wales, negotiations began for the marriage of William to Princess Adelaide of Saxe-Meiningen, and the engagement was announced on April 19, 1818.
+Soon after Princess Charlotte of Wales died, negotiations began for the marriage of William to Princess Adelaide of Saxe-Meiningen, and the engagement was announced on April 19, 1818.
 William was 52 and Adelaide was 25.
 William and Adelaide were married on July 14, 1818, at Kew Palace in the presence of an ailing Queen Charlotte who died in November of the same year.

 by Sir William Beechey, oil on canvas, circa 1831